ncborcherding/borcherding/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PGY-3 Clinical Pathology Resident
+role: Head of Computational Biology

 # Organizations/Affiliations to show in About widget
 organizations: